milaboratory/docs/docs/mixcr/reference/mixcr-findAlleles.md

 # `mixcr findAlleles`

-Finds V- and J-gene allelic variants in a given sample(s).
-As result MiXCR creates a new [repseq.io](ref-repseqio-json-format.md) reference library and re-aligns clonotypes against it.
+By default, all build-it MiXCR reference libraries have a single *00 allele for each gene (e.g. IGHV7-4-1*00,  IGHV3-47*00 etc.).
+Because it is quite complicated to distinguish a true allelic variant from sample preparation errors or hypermutations (for B cells),including those in hot spot positions, MiXCR uses a dedicated algorithm that looks at the presence of certain gene sequence across multiple different clones from the same organism to validate allelic variants with sufficient statistical significance. `mixcr findAlleles` finds V- and J-gene allelic variants in a given sample(s), creates a new [repseq.io](ref-repseqio-json-format.md) reference library and re-aligns clonotypes against it, inferring alleles in place of original *00.

 ![](pics/findAlleles-light.svg#only-light)
 ![](pics/findAlleles-dark.svg#only-dark)

-Note that clontypes passed as input must be cut by and fully covered by the same [gene feature](mixcr-assemble.md#core-assembler-parameters).
+Clonotypes passed as input must be assembled by the same [gene feature](mixcr-assemble.md#core-assembler-parameters).
 So, for example `.clns` files with [contigs](overview-analysis-overview.md#contig-assemblymixcr-assemblecontigsmd), must be assembled using [`assembleContigs`](mixcr-assembleContigs.md) with `--assemble-contigs-by` option.

-Also, all inputs must have the same align library, the same scoring of V and J genes and the same features to align.
+All input '.clns' files must have been generated using the same initial reference library, with the same scoring of V and J genes and the same features to align.

-Allele inference algorithms applies different strategies to identify allelic variants with sufficient statistical significance.
-The algorithm for B-cells reliably discriminate between somatic hypermutations (including those in hot spot positions) and real allelic variants.
+Note, that allelic inference requires presence of a substantial amount of clones for a given V/J gene to return a statistically significant result.
+If the information from the data was not enough to determine an allele for a certain gene, this gene will retain original *00 allele number.

 ## Command line options